21 Facts You Never Learned About Christopher Columbus

 11. He didn’t discover America

 According to a 2015 study published in the Proceedings of the National Academy of Sciences the first humans arrived on North America 13,300 years ago.
+Here are a few cities and states that have stopped celebrating Columbus Day.

 12. He was not the first European to cross the Atlantic either